mhoemmen/cpp-proposals-pub/submdspan-fixes/submdspan-fixes.md

 * Revision 2 to be submitted for the next mailing

     * Use green and red text in Wording to make changes more clear.

-No actual wording changes.
+    * Per pre-LWG feedback, change "unit-stride slice for `decltype(*this)`" to "unit-stride slice for `mapping`."

 # Abstract